TanmayJain97/User-Validation-Input-Forms-/README.md

 # User-Validation-Input-Forms-

-Modified to UC 2 - Validate Email
+Modified to UC 3 - Validate Phone Mobile No

-E.g. abc.xyz@bl.co.in -

-Email has 3 mandatory parts (abc, bl & co) and 2 optional (xyz & in) with precise @ and . positions
+Country code follow by space and 10 digit number